Mister-42/mr42-cogs/youtube/README.md

 Biggest advantages over `Tube`:

 -   Fetch any YouTube feed only once per interval, independent of how many Discord channels are subscribed to it
--   Add YouTube channels or edit its options with almost any URL.
-No more fiddling around to get the Channel ID
+-   Add YouTube channels or edit their options with almost any URL.
+No more manual fiddling around to get the Channel ID
 -   Better reports on what YouTube channels are monitored and where they are posted

-Please be aware that the "new" https://www.youtube.com/@channel.name URLs are not yet support by the upstream library `PyTube` used in this project.
+Please be aware that the "new" https://www.youtube.com/@channelName URLs are not yet supported by the upstream library `PyTube` used in this project.
 Please use any video URL from such channels until the upstream issue has been resolved.

+## Usage
+This cog can be called as `[p]youtube` or with its alias `[p]yt`.

 ## Guild Commands
 | Command       | Description                                          | Alias(es) |